minprog/cs50x-1718-1819/info/10 Syllabus.md

 Nine problem sets are assigned during the course.
 Each is due by a pre-set deadline.
 Late work is not ordinarily accepted, except in cases of medical emergency.

-A schedule of problem sets and quizzes, subject to change, appears below.
+A schedule of problem set deadlines and quizzes, subject to change, appears below.
 All deadlines are at 23:59 on the date mentioned, or just a little bit later.

-### Programming 1
+#### Programming 1

 |               | Hispeed    | Lospeed    | Avond      |
 | ------------- | ---------- | ---------- | ---------- |